ethereum/consensus-specs/specs/crux/design.md

 ### New containers

 #### `DelegationMessage`
-A `DelegationMessage` contains the validating public key and the withdrawal creedentials of the delegate validator.
+A `DelegationMessage` contains the validating public key and the withdrawal credentials of the delegate validator.
 It also contains the delegate validator withdrawal public key.
 This latter key is used to verify the signature of the sender.
 In this current implementation we support only BLS withdrawal credentials postponing the implementation ETH1 withdrawal credentials when the proposal for withdrawals is settled (as the same issue has to be addressed for withdrawals)

 ```python
 class DelegationMessage(Container):